Los Angeles Kings Logo

 Los Angeles Kings Logo 1987-1988

-In the twenty-first season, the hockey club introduced an entirely new emblem.
-This event coincided with the acquisition of Wayne Gretzky.
-Designers changed the color palette of the logo to match the color scheme of another NHL team – the “Los Angeles Raiders.”
+In the twenty-first season, the hockey club introduced an entirely new emblem, which coincided with the acquisition of Wayne Gretzky.
+Designers changed the logo’s color palette to match the color scheme of another NHL team—the “Los Angeles Raiders.”
 As a result, the shield became dark gray, while the inscriptions and contours turned black.
 The only element not modernized was the crown: it remained purple-yellow, as before.

 1988 – 1998